 I know I remembered one thing: the real miracle of America is religious freedom.

-Some people are more cynical than I am.
-They think America is a monolith of religious oppression by the Christian church, shoving minorities into the margins, wounding those who are different.
+Some people are more cynical than I. They see America as a monolith of religious oppression that shoves minorities into the margins and wounds those who are different.

-But I think of the Middle East, where in a few countries homosexuals are thrown from rooftops instead of denied wedding cakes.
+But I think of the countries where homosexuals are thrown from rooftops, not denied wedding cakes.
 Or the western Europe of the Middle Ages, where practicing anything besides the state-approved brand of Christianity could get one branded, ostracized, displaced or killed.
 There’s theocracy for you.
 The United States of 1917, much more a Judeo-Christian nation than it’s considered today, was amongst the (aagghh a moth just flew into my eye, dang late-night blogging) first world powers to grant their women the right to vote.
 We are not without our flaws.
 But we are, and always have been, one of the world’s most progressive peoples.

-And all of it fed by an incredibly serendipitous series of events in the late 18th century.
-The British losing the Revolutionary War as much as America won it; a generation’s greatest thinkers gathering in one place at a crucial time; a history of English democratic, economic, and religious out-of-the-box thinking to provide it all with fertile ground.
+Our liberty was too serendipitously arranged to ignore.
+The British lost the Revolutionary War as much asthe colonies won it; a generation’s greatest thinkers gathered in one place at a crucial time; a history of English democratic, economic, and religious out-of-the-box traditions were in place to provide it all with fertile ground.
 The Reformation had reawakened the individual faith of the New Testament, but it still needed somewhere to sprout.

-As much as one can doubt the Founding Fathers’ commitment to John 14:6 Christianity, a review of our nations’ tumultuous beginnings tells a story nevertheless: building blocks being moved, levers and forces of history turning, not to glorify a nation, but to glorify God, by allowing man to worship as he would.
+Doubt the Founding Fathers’ commitment to John 14:6 Christianity if you must, but our nations’ tumultuous beginnings tells a story nevertheless: building blocks being moved, levers and forces of history turning, not to glorify a nation but God.

 That is the true miracle of America.
 Not democracy, capitalism, military strength, or even civic virtue, remarkable as they are – for why gain the whole world but lose your soul?